bee0018/Chasma/README.md

 - For setting up the endpoints and basis for talking to frontend to backend: https://fast-endpoints.com/docs/get-started

 ## Database
 - We will be using Entity Framework Core for database operations.
-Doing so will require PostgresSQL database installations.
+Doing so will require SQL Server Express database installations.

 ### Adding/Updating Tables in the Database via Visual Studio
 - We are able to add/update tables in the database without having to write database scripts.
 To do so, we must make models that Entity Framework Core will translate and migrate into the database.
 Note the following example: